 • Institution buyers dominate this market in terms of the amount of the transaction, but a couple of bonds are available for the retail investors. - International Bond Market

-• Bonds issued in international markets and generally attract International diversification seekers.
+• Bonds are issued in international markets and generally attract International diversification seekers.

 • Bond market types for investors include foreign institutions, governments, and people seeking exposure to different currencies or economies.